Crystal Cené, MD, MPH, FAHA

 A practicing general internal medicine physician, Dr. Cené completed her medical residency at Yale University after earning a medical degree from East Carolina University.
 She completed a three-year clinical research fellowship and received a Master’s Degree in Public Health (MPH) from John Hopkins University.

-The next phase of her career took her to University of North Carolina (UNC) Health where Dr. Cené began as an assistant professor, but ultimately rose to Associate Professor of Medicine with tenure.
-While at UNC Health, Dr. Cené was appointed the UNC Health System Director for Health Equity as well as the director of the Program on Health Disparities.
-She oversaw the health system’s ambitious 5-year strategic plan for health equity, while implementing a bespoke program that successfully reduced COVID-19 vaccine disparities.
+The next phase of her career took her to University of North Carolina (UNC) where Dr. Cené began as an assistant professor, but ultimately rose to Associate Professor of Medicine with tenure.
+While at UNC, Dr. Cené was appointed the inaugural UNC Health System Executive Director for Health Equity, where she oversaw the health system’s ambitious 5-year strategic plan for health equity, while implementing a bespoke program that successfully reduced COVID-19 vaccine disparities.

 Over the course of her career, Dr. Cené has held leadership roles in prominent non-profits such as the American Heart Association, the Society of General Internal Medicine, and the Women’s Health Initiative.